 McBride Goal Versus Manchester United

 One question about Fulham remains is what happened to Eddie Johnson?
 I think the poor kid got the boot, just didn’t have enough skill and nerve to play in the EPL.
 Seems harsh.
 Sometimes you just have to find the right team and coach who believes in you and gives you confidence to play at your best.
+Johnson can still score goals and all teams want a proven goal scorer.

 Extra: I’m asking him here.
 I start pulling on him here.
 That’s what the jockey was saying when describing his Derby win.
 I caught the Kentucky Derby and was very moved by the horse pulling the jockey along for the win.
 There aren’t many sports where the partnership between the animal and a human being is crucial to success and winning.
 I don’t know anything about horse racing but it was just beautiful to see the horse and the jockey pull away.